Table of Contents

 - Pay for delete: You might be able to convince Synchrony Bank Collections to remove the negative mark in exchange for paying off the debt.
 You can open these negotiations by sending them a pay-for-delete letter.

 - Goodwill deletion: This is an alternate strategy you can try after paying your debt.
-Once the account is paid off, you can send Synchrony Bank Collections a goodwill letter asking them to empathize with your situation and remove the mark from your credit report as an act of kindness.
+Once the account is paid off, you can send Synchrony Bank Collections a goodwill letter template asking them to empathize with your situation and remove the mark from your credit report as an act of kindness.

 How to file a complaint against Synchrony Bank Collections

 If you’re unhappy with how Synchrony Bank Collections is treating you, then you can file a complaint on the Better Business Bureau (BBB) website.

 However, bear in mind that the BBB is a private organization that has no affiliation with the US government.
 The BBB will forward your complaint to Synchrony Bank Collections, but there’s no guarantee that Synchrony Bank Collections will address it in a satisfactory manner.